junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 The rising tip of Obi-Wan's lips drops.
 He shakes his head briefly.
 "I have a feeling there is much misunderstanding."

-"And *I*, have a feeling that you have something else you want to say, but not in front of everyone."
-Anakin observes.
+"And *I*, have a feeling that you have something else you want to say, but not in front of everyone," Anakin observes.

-Obi-Wan makes a sound out of his nose, bordering both impressiveness and annoyance.
+Obi-Wan makes a sound out of his nose, bordering on both impressiveness and annoyance.
 "How many 'feelings' do you have?
 Have some more, and you may call yourself a psychic."

 Anakin shrugs uncaringly.
 "Mom used to tell me to trust my intuitions, and mine is usually quite good.
-Now, don't change the subject, what is it that's still bothering you?"
+Now, don't change the subject.
+What is it that's still bothering you?"

-"Oh, let me see where should I start --" Obi-Wan says sourly.
+"Oh, let me see, where should I start --" Obi-Wan says sourly.
 "I do this, we might very likely die before we can do anything.
-Do you have any idea how powerful the Emperor is, or the whole security and special forces are up there?
-How impossible it is to keep a secret from them, let alone a whole rebellious force? *And*, Count Dooku has given very explicit instruction, if I fail to seize the person behind those graffiti -- you, he'll come down here himself.
+Do you have any idea how powerful the Emperor is, or the whole security and special forces up there?
+How impossible it is to keep a secret from them, let alone a whole rebellious force? *And*, Count Dooku has given very explicit instructions that, if I fail to seize the person behind those graffiti -- you, he will come down here himself.
 By then, there will be no hope of speaking your way out of it."

 Anakin listens carefully, tilting his head slightly in his deep thought.
 "Do you know how long we still have before the Upstairs notices anything?"